Aliases for TRPM5 Gene

 GeneCards Summary for TRPM5 Gene

-TRPM5 (Transient Receptor Potential Cation Channel, Subfamily M, Member 5) is a Protein Coding gene.
-Diseases associated with TRPM5 include beckwith-wiedemann syndrome.
-Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+TRPM5 (Transient Receptor Potential Cation Channel Subfamily M Member 5) is a Protein Coding gene.
+Diseases associated with TRPM5 include Beckwith-Wiedemann Syndrome.
+Among its related pathways are Ion channel transport and CREB Pathway.
 GO annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
 An important paralog of this gene is TRPM1.

 UniProtKB/Swiss-Prot for TRPM5 Gene